istio/istio.io/content/en/docs/releases/bugs/index.md

 {{< /tip >}}

 {{< tip >}}
-If you are running bug-report on a large cluster, it might fail to complete.
-Please use the `--include ns1,ns2` option to target the collection of proxy configs and logs only for the relevant namespaces.
-For more bug-report options, please visit [the istioctl bug-report reference](/reference/commands/istioctl/#istioctl-bug-report)
+If you are running `bug-report` on a large cluster, it might fail to complete.
+Please use the `--include ns1,ns2` option to target the collection of proxy commands and logs only for the relevant namespaces.
+For more bug-report options, please visit [the istioctl bug-report reference](/docs/reference/commands/istioctl/#istioctl-bug-report)
 {{< /tip >}}

 If you are unable to use the `bug-report` command, please attach your own archive